donatmarton/pyrepsys/README.md

     - "third_scenario.yaml"
     ```

-    Call a simulation with the runparams file:
+    Call a simulation with this runparams file:

     ```bash
-    python3 pyrepsys-cli.py simulate -rp runparams.yaml
+    python3 pyrepsys-cli.py simulate -rp run_params.yaml
     ```
 2. List scenarios and the defaults directly in the command line as arguments.
-E.g. to achieve the same as above, type:
+E.g. to achieve the same as in the above example, type:

     ```bash
     python3 pyrepsys-cli.py simulate -s scenario.yaml alt_scenario.yaml third_scenario.yaml -d my_scenario_defaults.yaml
     ```

 #### Starting Tests
-To run all the tests, give the `test` or `t`subcommand.
+To run all the tests, give the `test` or `t` subcommand.

 ```bash
 python3 pyrepsys-cli.py test